dbaarda/librsync-tests/RESULTS.rst

 to the conclusiong that a simple K=1 bloom filter the same size as the hashtable is best.
 It should fit within L2 caches for even 4M entry hashtables on atom-class CPU's and halve the lookup rate.

+Bloomfilters with k=1 have an optimal loadfactor of ln(2)~=0.7 which is the upper end for the hashtable.
+At the lower 0.35 end for the hashtable k=2 would be better, but modeling suggests the cost of an extra bloom-filter lookup is more than it saves in hashtable lookups.
+We could perhaps size the bloom filter independently of the hashtable to better fit k=1 and save a little memory, but it also would cost a little performance and doesn't seem worth it.

+After adding a simple k=1 bloomfilter and changing the loadfactor limit to 70% the profiling `with bloom filter
+<data/prof_delta_b1024S8_opt-hashtable2.txt>`_ compared to `without bloom
+filter <data/prof_delta_b1024S8_opt-rabin1.txt>`_ shows we've significantly improved the lookup time, dropping it from 93secs to 75secs.